Graduate Student Handbook

 CHM 5945: Seminar on Chemical Education – Students are required to enroll and pass the seminar course during their first semester in the program.

-CHM 5935: Departmental Seminar – Graduate students are required to enroll and attend Department Seminars each fall and spring semester.
+CHM 5935: Departmental Seminar – Students are required to enroll and attend Department Seminars each fall and spring semester.
 Failure to attend departmental seminars will result in the receipt of an unsatisfactory (U) grade.

-Thematic Seminars – All graduate students, with exception of first year students, are required to enroll in thematic seminars each fall and spring term.
-A graded thematic seminar will be required in the student’s second and fourth year.
+Research Area Seminars – All graduate students, with exception of first year students, are required to enroll in research area seminars each fall and spring term.
+A graded research area seminar will be required in the student’s second and fourth year (aligned with oral presentation).

 First Author Publication Requirement